It’s all about Holland, Dutch, and the Netherlands

 - The capital and largest city is Amsterdam

-- The Netherlands is a liberal country with legalized abortion, prostitution, euthanasia and maintaining a progressive drug policy.
+- The Netherlands is a liberal country with legalized abortion, prostitution, euthanasia and it maintains a progressive drug policy.

-- It’s the first country in the world which legalized “same-sex marriage” in 2001.
+- It was the first country in the world that legalized “same-sex marriage” in 2001.

 - The Dutch are the tallest people in the world.
 The average height for men is 184cm and for women 170cm.

-- Due to the short of grave space, graves are rented (for 10, 15 or 20 years) and cannot be purchased.
+- Due to the shortage of grave space, graves are rented (for 10, 15, or 20 years) and cannot be purchased.

 - 86% of the Dutch speak English as a second language.

-- The european part of Holland borders to Germany, Belgium and the North Sea.
+- The European part of the Netherlands borders Germany, Belgium, and the North Sea.

-- The Netherlands Antilles consist of two island groups.
-The so called “special municipalities” are Bonaire, St. Eustatius and Saba.
-The islands with autonomous rights are Aruba, St. Maarten and Curacao.
+- The islands with autonomous rights are Aruba, St. Maarten, and Curacao.

-- The colour of the Dutch flag is red, white and blue.
-Orange is the official colour of the Royal House of Orange.
+- The color of the Dutch flag is red, white, and blue.
+Orange is the official color of the Royal House of Orange.